Mindset Force Management LLC

 July 25, 2018 Raleigh, NC - Course Full (reserved for NC Association of County Commissioners)

-September 14, 2018 Raleigh, NC (reserved for NC League of Municipalities)
+September 14, 2018 Raleigh, NC - Course Full (reserved for NC League of Municipalities and NC Association of County Commissioners)

 Use of Force Assessment and Risk Management for Supervisors (1 day)

-Who should attend: Field Training Officers, Instructors, Professional Standards/Internal Affairs, Sergeants, Lieutenants
+Who should attend: Field Training Officers, Instructors, Professional Standards/Internal Affairs, Sergeants, Lieutenants, or managers who assess use of force

 Use of Force: Knowledge, Skills, Decision Making, and Evaluation (Instructor) - 2 day